Santino Ferrucci: 2024

 Ferrucci continued with A. J. Foyt Racing in 2024, now alongside Sting Ray Robb.

 Ferrucci qualified sixth for the 2024 Indianapolis 500 and finished 8th.

 In June, Ferrucci apologized for making insensitive comments after Saturday practice incidents involving Andretti Global drivers Colton Herta and Kyle Kirkwood at the 2024 Detroit Grand Prix.
 At Portland, Ferrucci took his first pole position and would go on to finish eighth in the race.
 At the 2024 Hy-Vee Milwaukee Mile 250s, he finished fourth in both the first and second races.

+Ferrucci was the revelation of the season, using the team's technical partnership with Penske to score 11 top-10 finishes in 17 starts, propelling him to his best championship finish of 9th.

 2025

 Ferrucci had a slow start to the 2025 season, but finished fifth at the Indianapolis 500, kicking off a streak of four straight top-fives, including his second and third career podiums at Detroit and Road America, respectively.

 Midget car racing

 In January 2021, Ferrucci made his midget car racing debut in the Chili Bowl for Dave Mac Motorsports.
 He failed to finish his G Feature race and was classified in tenth.